 But how did it get an association with Christmas and the holiday season?
-It was once considered a sacred plant by Druids, being one of few plants that stayed green and vibrant during the colder months.
+It was once considered a sacred plant by druids, being one of a few plants that stayed green and vibrant during the colder months.
 They hung the plant in their homes to invite good luck and protection — and the Christians adopted the tradition.
 Once they did, the symbolic nature of the plant changed to reflect Christian beliefs.

 Caring for your holly plant